Jakkunn/ozone-level-analysis-r/README.md

 ## Overview

-This project analyzes ozone levels across botanical gardens to determine whether location influences ozone concentration.
-Statistical testing and visualization were performed using R.
+This project analyzes ozone levels across botanical gardens using statistical methods in R to determine whether environmental location impacts ozone concentration.
+A two-sample t-test and data visualization techniques were used to evaluate patterns in the dataset.

 ## Objective